emso-c/stream-analyser/README.md

 Data collection is done with the `datacollector` module, which fetches messages of the stream using the `ChatDownloader` module and metadata using the `urllib` module.
 It also has methods to fetch missing messages and to get thumbnail image url.

-One important part to mention is how `msglimit` (message limit) and `iscomplete` works since knowing if all messages are present or not is a crucial information for the module. `msglimit` basically limits the message amount to fetch and it fetches every message if it's set to `None` and `iscomplete` stores if **all** messages are fetched or not judging by message limit.
+One important part to mention is how `msglimit` (message limit) and `iscomplete` works since knowing if all messages are present or not is a crucial information for the module. `msglimit` basically limits the message amount to fetch and it fetches every message if it's set to `None`, and `iscomplete` stores if **all** messages are fetched or not judging by message limit.
 This will help us deciding if the stream is fully cached or not later on.

 The fetched data is in it's raw shape and needs to be refined to be actually used.